 \subsection{Abelian normal subgroups}

-Without lose of generality, we can assume, that $A$ is maximal abelian subgroup of $G$, i.e. if $A' \lhd G$ is abelian and $A \subset A'$, then $A = A'$.
+Without lost of generality we can assume that $A$ is a maximal abelian normal subgroup of $G$, i.e. if $A' \lhd G$ is abelian and $A \subset A'$ then $A = A'$.
 We will show, that $A$ is unique in $G$ and hence -- characteristic.

 \begin{lm} $A$ is unique in $C$. \end{lm} \begin{proof} Let $A' \lhd G$ be an abelian group, such that $A' \subset C$.
 Since all elements of $A$ commute with all elements of $C$, they commute with all elements of $A'$.
-Hence $AA'$ is normal abelian subgroup of $G$.
+Hence $AA'$ is a normal abelian subgroup of $G$.
 Since $A$ is maximal, we have

 \end{proof}